 For this reason, the community came up with an ingenious solution called eruv or free zone.
-It is a demarcation built with transparent wire to establish a perimeter where certain activities such as pushing a baby carriage or a wheelchair can be done without breaking the law.
+It is a demarcation built with transparent wire with the intention of establishing a perimeter where you can do certain activities such as pushing a baby stroller or a wheelchair without breaking the law.

-In fact, just started Lee Avenue, if you look you can see a wire that encircles several areas of the neighborhood creating this safe space.
+In fact, just started Lee Avenue, if you look closely you can see a thread that surrounds several areas of the neighborhood creating this safe space.
 It should be in perfect condition with no breaks in all the streets it runs through.
-In case it is not, on Friday morning a maintenance crew fixes it together with the supervision of a rabbi so that on Friday afternoon when Shabbat begins, everything is ready.
-And you may not believe it, but in Manhattan, there are 30 kilometers of the eruv.
+In case it is not, on Friday morning a maintenance crew fixes it together with the supervision of a rabbi so that on Friday afternoon, when Shabbat begins, everything is ready.
+And you may not believe it, but there are about 20 miles of eruv in Manhattan.

-Visitors don't pay too much attention to Jews and are used to seeing them pass through the neighborhood but it is advisable that during the route through South Williamsburg you act with consideration.
-The streets of Brooklyn's Jewish Quarter are no mere decoration for tourists.
+Visitors don't pay too much attention and are used to seeing them pass through the neighborhood, but it's a good idea to be considerate on your tour of South Williamsburg.
+The streets of Brooklyn's Jewish Quarter are not just a mere decoration for tourists.

-Even if their clothing, hairstyles, or any other detail catches your eye, try not to make them feel uncomfortable by staring at them inquisitively.
+Even if their clothing, hairstyles or any other detail catches your attention, try not to make them feel uncomfortable and don't stare at them with curiosity.
 Be respectful when taking pictures because they don't like to be the constant focus of the cameras.

-During the visit to South Williamsburg, I remember a great culture shock.
+During the visit to South Williamsburg I remember the culture shock was great.
 It is surprising to see children and women walking on one side and men walking on the other in groups separated by different approaches.